 Vehicle Trips to Martha’s Vineyard

-Vehicles headed to the Vineyard in the high season must have a car reservation.
-The current rate is $135 round trip in the summer for a vehicle under 17 feet.
-Vehicles are asked to check in, show proof of reservation and line up in the parking lot directly adjacent to the ferry terminal.
-Ferry staff will guide you onto the boat.
+Vehicles headed to Martha’s Vineyard in the high season MUST have a car reservation.
+Vehicles are asked to check in, show proof of reservation, and line up in the parking lot directly adjacent to the ferry terminal.